OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 - A pricing model where the revenue per customer didn’t come close to covering the AWS hosting costs.
 - A non-optimized architecture that allocated a dedicated VM for each customer.

 Octopus had always been designed to be hosted on the user’s own hardware, not as a multi-tenant co-hosted solution.
 So when architecting Octopus Cloud v1 there were many different paths available.
 In accordance with the finest of engineering traditions, we started with the _Simplest Thing That Could Possibly Work_ approach, which in this case, was hosting each customer on a dedicated virtual machine.
-This was a resounding success, and it removed many unknowns, leaving us with a clear problem to solve…
+This was a resounding success, and it removed many unknowns, leaving us with two clear problems to focus on...

-## Reduce costs and improve performance
+- **Reduce costs:** Especially for low-use or dormant instances
+- **Increase performance:** Improve provisioning times, and provide more options for highly utilized instances

 What were the running costs per Octopus Cloud v1 customer?